appacademy/Module-2-Resources/week-5/w5-review-guide/w5-study-guide.md

 -   **push():**

     -   time O(1) - space O(1)
-    -   Because dynamic arrays are overallocated with additional memory spaces, adding something to the end of the array fills a slot in memory that was already allocated.
+    -   Because dynamic arrays are over-allocated with additional memory spaces, adding something to the end of the array fills a slot in memory that was already allocated.
     -   worst case scenario, the array has to resize, which would make the push an O(n) time and space.
 But because it happens so infrequently, we consider push an O(1)

 -   **shift():**